UM-Studios/public/GoogleTranslit/README.md

 # Google Transliterate

-This script adds hotkeys to let you view or copy the transliteration(pronounciation) of highlighted text using Google Translate.
+This script adds hotkeys to let you view or copy the transliteration(pronounciation) or translation of highlighted text using Google Translate.
 It works on any text and language that Google Translate can detect.

 Pressing alt+t will show the transliteration as a tooltip.
 Pressing alt+c will do the same, but the transliteration will also be copied to your clipboard.
+Alt+r and alt+f will do the same with the translation respectively.

 You only need the .exe file unless you want to customize the hotkeys.
 Simply run the script and the hotkeys will be active.